Material considered for accession by the Lake States Railway Historical Association, Inc. must meet the criteria outlined in this document.

 Items must be of proven provenance of the donor.
 LSRHA does not purchase collections, nor accept collections on a loan basis.
 Collections must be free of restrictions or preconditions unless pre-approved by the Collection Management Committee.

-Primary time period of collection shall be from steam locomotion to and including the first-generation diesel locomotion era.
-This extends roughly to the early 1960s. (“Primary” in this instance is defined as a plurality of the volume of the collection)
+Primary time period of collection shall be from steam locomotion to the end of the 20th Century. (“Primary” in this instance is defined as a plurality of the volume of the collection)

 Primary geographic area of interest: the western Great Lakes region of the United States. (“Primary” in this instance is defined as a plurality of the volume of the collection)